Case summary

 The parents appealed against this wording.
-The parent’s argument was that this would enable to the LA to change the provision without recourse to the statutory process of amendment and appeal and that the provision also lacked sufficient certainty.
+They said this would allow the LA to change the provision without going through the legal review process (and therefore denying the parents the right to appeal) and that the provision also lacked sufficient certainty.

 No case report is available online.